 6.2.2 Data base

 Most of the geospatial data are object-structured and stored in data bases.
 In order to preserve this structure a simple storage of the data is not sufficient.
-In any many of the cases, the archival requires the software to access and interpret the data.
+In any many of the cases, the archive requires the software to access and interpret the data.
 This is named representation information.
 Consequently, the full data base content shall be transferred to the archive, which demands an archiving strategy that allows a persistent understanding of the technology for accessing this dataset.

 Unless this is possible, the content of objects is modified and thus a decision about the future use of the archived data required before archiving.